[Agenda] Macron speech and Catalan vote This Week

 Federica Mogherini, the EU's foreign policy chief, will also meet the foreign ministers of Djibouti, Ethiopia, Kenya, Somalia, Sudan, South Sudan, and Uganda on Friday.

-The meeting, on development, comes amid EU efforts to use aid money to encourage African states to stop migrants from going to Europe.
+The meeting comes amid EU efforts to use aid money to make African states stop migrants from going to Europe.